togarashimayo/togarashimayo.github.io/content/recipes/meremere.md

 4. Whisk in the vanilla extract.
 5. Let cool.

-### Pie cream
+### Pastry cream
 1. Separate your whites from the yolk.
 2. Transfer the yolks to a medium bowl, add sugar, and whisk until you see a smooth.
 3. Sift flour and cornstarch into the bowl before combining.
-4. Bring milk to a boil until it is steaming.
+4. In a medium saucepan, heat milk on medium-low heat until it's steaming.
 Remove from the burner.
 5. Gradually add half of the milk to the egg mixture while whisking.
 6. Place a mesh strainer on the pot of milk.
 Pour in the egg mixture to remove the cooked solids.
 7. Turn the heat to medium low and keep whisking until the sauce starts to thicken.
 8. Reduce the heat to low and whip the cream as hard as you can for 1-2 minutes.
 9. Add vanilla extract.
 10. Fill a bowl with ice and cold water, before placing a clean bowl on top of that icy water bowl.
 This is your ice bath.
-Pour/spat the custard into this mixture.
+Pour/spat the custard into this bowl.
 11. Keep stirring the custard until it is cool to touch.
 12. Fold in the rehydrated fruits.
-13. If not assembling the pie immediately, cover with plastic wrap and refrigerate immediately.
+13. If not assembling the pie immediately, cover the bowl with plastic wrap and refrigerate immediately.

 ### Meringue

+*These instructions assume you know what "soft peaks" and "stiff peaks" are.
+Read [this article](https://www.thekitchn.com/a-visual-guide-soft-peaks-firm-115557) if these terms are new to you.*

-1. Wipe a metal bowl and the beaters with vinegar or lemon juice.
+1. Wipe a metal or glass bowl and the beaters with vinegar or lemon juice.
-2. Add the egg whites.
+2. Add the egg whites into your wiped bowl.
 3. Whip the eggs to foamy.
-Add creme of tartar.
+Add creme of tartar if you're using them.
 4. Whip the eggs to soft peaks.
-5. Gradually add sugar while whipping the eggs to stiff peaks.
+5. Gradually add sugar (1 tbsp at a time) while whipping the eggs to stiff peaks.

 ### Putting it all together
 1. Spread orange curd on the floor of the pie crust.